madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 }
 ```

-It is no longer the `landmark`s themselves that are placed in the grid, but _their children_, as if the grid column blueprint were defined in the `landmark`s themselves.
+It is no longer the landmarks themselves that are placed in the grid, but _their children_, as if the grid column blueprint were defined in the landmarks themselves.
 It is not just a copy of the value, the three elements literally use the grid tracks of the body.

-Now the children of the three `landmark`s determine the dimensions of the grid, but it is the wrong element that defines the width: according to `min-content`, the longest word of the Heading element inside of `<main>` now defines the dimensions of the first grid area.
+Now the children of the three landmarks determine the dimensions of the grid, but it is the wrong element that defines the width: according to `min-content`, the longest word of the Heading element inside of `<main>` now defines the dimensions of the first grid area.

+All three landmarks have only two children, so the third column is empty.

 {% codepen "https://codepen.io/madrilene/pen/LYapGaL", "result" %}
 Subgrid: Inheriting grid tracks from a sibling - second step
 {% endcodepen %}

-All three `landmark`s have only two children, so the third column is empty.

 Let us first free the children of the `<main>` element from the task of determining the grid dimensions.
 We want them to span the entire available width of the wrapper, which in our case only affects the H1, because everything in the `<section>` element should be aligned where the site title begins.